 The hardened roadway thus produced worked well enough.
 Before long, photos and newsreels of automobiles mired to their bumpers in rutted, muddy roads became something to laugh about instead of something for a traveler to endure.

 Concrete road-paving started to mechanize in 1903 when Chester and Charles Foote, a pair of brothers living in New York State, took a concrete mixer of their own design and incorporated it into a steel-wheeled distribution machine.
 The “No. 3 Continuous Mixer” received concrete materials in front, mixed them in the middle, and discharged the mix from the rear where it was laboriously formed into a slab of pavement.
 The mixer then was pulled forward and another batch readied.

-In the 1920s, Jacob Blaw and Luther Knox had combined their manufacturing expertise in the Northeast U.S. In 1929, they bought a company that was making concrete finishers.
+In the second decade of the 20th century, Jacob Blaw and Luther Knox had combined their manufacturing expertise in the Northeast U.S. In 1929, they bought a company that was making concrete finishers.
 This equipment, which was branded Ord, grew into a full line of Blaw-Knox form-riding concrete spreaders and asphalt finishers.
 Eventually, Blaw-Knox changed hands in corporate transactions and today is a brand name in the Volvo Construction Products portfolio.

 Developing the paving equipment industry concurrently with Foote and Blaw-Knox were two Illinois mechanical engineers, Harry Barber and William Greene.
 In 1930, Barber invented an asphalt mixing and spreading machine that he believed held great promise.
 Shortly thereafter, the two asphalt functions were separated into asphalt production and asphalt paving equipment.
 In 1936, several features of the machine were patented, including a tamper that evenly dispersed material and a floating screed that smoothly finished it.